Dominican Restoration War: War

 On August 16, 1863, a new group under the leadership of Santiago Rodríguez made a daring raid on Capotillo near Dajabón and raised the new Dominican flag on the Capotillo hill.
 This action, known as El grito de Capotillo, was the beginning of the war.

 Town after town in Cibao joined the rebellion, and on September 3, a force of 6,000 Dominicans besieged Fort San Luis and its 800 Spanish soldiers in Santiago.
-Spanish reinforcements marched from Puerto Plata to relieve the besieged garrison, defeating the rebels under the command of Gaspar Polanco and Gregorio Luperon.
-The rebels later burned the town and besieged the fort again.
-On September 14, the Spaniards abandoned Santiago and made their way to Puerto Plata harassed by guerrilla attacks that inflicted 1,300 casualties.
+The Spanish garrison, along with 2,000 reinforcements, evacuated the fort on September 13.
 The rebels established a new government the following day, with José Antonio Salcedo as self-appointed president, and immediately denounced Santana, who was now leading the Spanish forces, as a traitor.
-Salcedo attempted to engage the U.S. for assistance, but was rebuffed.
+Salcedo attempted to engage the U.S. for assistance but was rebuffed.
+Spain had a difficult time fighting the rebels.
+Over the course of the war, they would spend over 33 million pesos and suffer over 10,000 casualties (much of it due to yellow fever).